open-source-cron/.github/profile/README.md

-# The Open Source Cron Organization

-## Mission: To Standardize and Modernize Cron Pattern Syntax
+## Our Mission: To Standardize and Modernize Cron Pattern Syntax

 The `cron` utility is a cornerstone of task scheduling, but its syntax is fragmented across different systems.
 This GitHub-organization aims to solve that problem by defining a standard for cron expressions.